Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

 - Generates new text
 - Spell-checking
 - Extracts keywords from your text
-- Run your own commands to ChatGPT
+- Run your own prompt to ChatGPT
-- Summerize texts and other propertyfields on page
+- Summarize texts and other propertyfields on page/site
 - Use ChatGPT as inline help

 ### Provides suggestions or alternatives for your text